Time for a redesign? Use our checklist to assess your software's design needs—quick fixes or a full overhaul. ✉️

 Meganne Ohata

-When you talk to someone in real life, a multitude of cues inform the flow of conversation—you’ve got their body language, tone of voice, eye contact (or lack thereof!) and even the way the other person pauses can tell you something.
+When you talk to someone in real life, a multitude of cues inform the flow of conversation; you’ve got their body language, tone of voice, eye contact (or lack thereof!) and even the way the other person pauses can tell you something.
 You can tell when your friend has exciting news to share or when your sibling woke up on the wrong side of the bed, even before a single word is out of their mouth.

 All the dimensions of communication are just as important to explore and represent in human-computer interaction, especially when you take into consideration the trust and confidence your platform is likely trying to build.

 Visibility of System Status exposes cause-and-effect so that we can understand what the system is doing, and decide how we want to respond.
 Stripped down to the absolute bare bones, the most basic ones look like a piece of text telling the user what is currently going on, ie: “35 emails selected”.
-As a designer, you’re probably aware how much more complex it can get from there—especially in niche enterprise products with system-specific functionalities and considerations.
+As a designer, you’re probably aware of how much more complex it can get from there —especially in niche enterprise products with system-specific functionalities and considerations.
 It goes much further than just displaying words on a screen, so let’s dive into it!

 Visibility of System Status is 1 of the 10 Heuristic Principles that form the UX foundations of design.
 Up next Check out Heuristic #2 Matching Between System and Real World to help people match their mental models to your experiences.